-We hereby consent to the use of our report dated September 28, 2021, on the consolidated financial statements of Propanc Biopharma, Inc. and Subsidiary for the years ended June 30, 2021 and 2020, included herein on the registration statement of Propanc Biopharma, Inc. Post-Effective Amendment No. 1 to Form S-1, and to the reference to our firm under the heading "Experts" in the prospectus.
+We hereby consent to the use of our report dated September 28, 2021, on the consolidated financial statements of Propanc Biopharma, Inc. and Subsidiary for the years ended June 30, 2021 and 2020, included herein on the registration statement of Propanc Biopharma, Inc. on Form S-1, and to the reference to our firm under the heading "Experts" in the prospectus.